 A Guide for Professional Communicators to Communicate with DEPTH

-Follow the model to build an infrastructure that puts you in a position of strength when (not if) something happens.
+A key role in your risk mitigation strategy, follow the model to build an infrastructure that puts you in a position of strength when (not if) something happens.

 “This is the book that's missing from the conversation about equity and inclusivity in the workplace.
 The need for it is so great that I thought about writing it myself!
 Thank goodness Janet Stovall and Kim Clark have done the work, based on years of experience and expertise.
 This book will help a lot of people and a lot of companies."